binhrobles/rusty-bikes/services/README.md

 oneway = yes
 oneway:bicycle = no
 ```
 indicate that it is a one-way local road going northbound, but with a designated bike lane going south, on the right side.

 We'll label the standard direction Way (455014439) to be `Road.Local`, `Cycleway.Shared` (due to lack of bike infra in their direction, a biker would use the road), `Salmon=false`.
 The reverse (-455014439) will be labeled `Cycleway.Track`, `Salmon=false`.

-### Routing Cost Model
+### Routing Cost Function

 This piece of the system should use the bike path labels to return high "costs" for undesireable biking paths (like busy streets with no dedicated bike lanes (ie: [Atlantic Ave](https://www.openstreetmap.org/way/1204342261)), and low "costs" for desireable biking paths (like [along Flushing Ave / BK Naval Yards](https://www.openstreetmap.org/way/488161824)).

-Considerations:

-- What is high cost vs low cost?
-Grade things on a 0 -> 100 scale?

 ### Query Optimization